 Increased awareness and understanding of Australia’s history and culture by managing the National Museum’s collections and providing access through public programs and exhibitions.

-- developing, maintaining, exhibiting and digitising a national collection of historical material
+- developing, preserving, digitising and exhibiting a significant national collection

 - taking a leadership role in research and scholarship

-- delivering innovative programs, activities and resources to engage audiences nationally and internationally
+- engaging, and providing access for, audiences nationally and internationally

 The Museum’s purpose is supported by five strategic priorities: